 (3 studies, n=30)

-The area under the plasma concentration-time curve (AUC) of ganciclovir administered as Valcyte tablets (900 mg once daily) is comparable to the AUC of ganciclovir after administration of intravenous ganciclovir (5 mg/kg once daily).
-The Cmax of ganciclovir following Valcyte administration is 40% lower than the Cmax following intravenous ganciclovir administration.
-During maintenance dosing, ganciclovir AUC0-24h and Cmax following oral ganciclovir administration (1000 mg three times daily) are lower relative to Valcyte and intravenous ganciclovir.
-The ganciclovir Cmin following intravenous ganciclovir and Valcyte administration are less than the ganciclovir Cmin following oral ganciclovir administration.
-The clinical significance of the differences in ganciclovir pharmacokinetics after administration of Valcyte tablets, ganciclovir capsules, and intravenous ganciclovir is unknown.
+The area under the plasma concentration-time curve (AUC) of ganciclovir administered as VALCYTE tablets (900 mg once daily) is comparable to the AUC of ganciclovir after administration of intravenous ganciclovir (5 mg per kg once daily).
+The Cmax of ganciclovir following VALCYTE administration is 40% lower than the Cmax following intravenous ganciclovir administration.
+During maintenance dosing, ganciclovir AUC0-24h and Cmax following oral ganciclovir administration (1000 mg three times daily) are lower relative to VALCYTE and intravenous ganciclovir.
+The ganciclovir Cmin following intravenous ganciclovir and VALCYTE administration are less than the ganciclovir Cmin following oral ganciclovir administration.
+The clinical significance of the differences in ganciclovir pharmacokinetics after administration of VALCYTE tablets, ganciclovir capsules, and intravenous ganciclovir is unknown.

-In solid organ transplant recipients, the mean systemic exposure to ganciclovir was 1.7x higher following administration of 900 mg Valcyte tablets once daily versus 1000 mg ganciclovir capsules three times daily, when both drugs were administered according to their renal function dosing algorithms.
-The systemic ganciclovir exposures attained were comparable across kidney, heart and liver transplant recipients based on a population pharmacokinetics evaluation (see Table 10).
+In solid organ transplant recipients, the mean systemic exposure to ganciclovir was 1.7× higher following administration of 900 mg VALCYTE tablets once daily versus 1000 mg ganciclovir capsules three times daily, when both drugs were administered according to their renal function dosing algorithms.
+The systemic ganciclovir exposures attained were comparable across kidney, heart and liver transplant recipients based on a population pharmacokinetic evaluation (see Table 11).

 |Heart Transplant Recipients||N=13||N=17|